Configure Certificate Rotation for the Kubelet

 --cluster-signing-duration parameter, and the signed certificate

-will be attached to the certificate signing requests.
+will be attached to the certificate signing request.

 The kubelet will retrieve the signed certificate from the Kubernetes API and